Bread Machine Italian Bread

 Select the White program (or Basic program) and press START.

-As with all from-scratch homemade breads, bread machine breads are best the day they are baked.
+As with all from-scratch homemade breads, this bread machine Italian bread is best the day it is baked.
+This is when it will have the crispest crust and perfect light, fluffy interior.

 If you want to save leftovers or bake it ahead, let the bread cool completely before storing it in an airtight container or in a bread box.